dgerardv/dgerardv.github.io/_pages/singflows.md

 ===
 _SingFlows_ is a research project in applied mathematics funded by the french agency [ANR](https://anr.fr/) under grant ANR-18-CE40-0027.
 Its goal is to develop mathematical and numerical tools for fluid flows with singularities.
 A detailed scientific description of the project can be found [here](/files/Scientific_description_Singflows.pdf)

+Postdoc Offer - Mathematical fluid dynamics
+===
+_SingFlows_ offers a one-year postdoctoral position, starting September 2021.
+This postdoc will be hosted by the [Institut de Mathématiques de Jussieu-Paris Rive Gauche](https://www.imj-prg.fr/), and supervised by project members based in Paris.
+We welcome applications from recent PhD graduates in PDE, preferably with a background in fluid mechanics.

+To apply, please send an e-mail to [David Gerard-Varet](david.gerard-varet@imj-prg.fr) before **March 1st 2021** with
+1. cover letter
+2. CV with list of publications
+3. research description (maximum 2 pages)

+Support letters can be joined, or sent separately.

 Former events
 ===